Brain tumours

 Symptoms

-Brain tumours can increase pressure inside the skull (known as intracranial pressure), because the tumour itself is taking up too much space or because it is blocking the flow of cerebrospinal fluid around the brain.
-This increased pressure can lead to general symptoms such as:
+Brain tumours can increase pressure inside the skull (intracranial pressure).
+Pressure can build up because the tumour is taking up too much space, is causing brain swelling or is blocking the flow of cerebrospinal fluid around the brain.

 • headaches – often worse when you wake up